jjanizek/blog_posts/AutomatingOncology.md

 ## Prompting vs programming

-One thing I really want to try that I didn’t finish working on yet was switching the code over from hand-crafted prompts to DSPy.
+One next step that's still in process and I don't have results for yet is transitioning the program from hand-crafted prompts to a [DSPy program](https://github.com/stanfordnlp/dspy).
 Here are a few examples of the prompts I wrote by hand, which were obviously quite wordy.
 I'm sure someone better at prompt engineering than I am would be able to identify about 1000 things I'm doing suboptimally in my prompts:

 ```python
 def cancer_classification_prompt(query: str,